vtitiJHB/Boot-Camp/README.md

 # Selection BootCamp

-Daily C and shell exercises.
+Daily exercises in shell and C.

 ## Contents